By Mehmet Kurtkaya

 Turkey Visa Guide 2026

-⚠️ Important Update for 2026: Visa rules change periodically.
-Always check the official Turkish government e-Visa website before applying.
-Do not use third-party visa services — they charge extra fees and provide no additional value.
+⚠️ Important for 2026: Visa rules change periodically.
+Always check the official Turkish government e-visa website before applying.
+This page is for general guidance only and has a link to the official government evisa website.
+Do not use third-party visa services, they charge extra fees and provide no additional value.

 This guide covers the 2026 rules.
 Visa policies change — always verify before you travel.